Keep building those spiritual muscles

 Paul tells the people of Thessalonica, “Here’s what God wants for you: holiness” (4:3).
 “Holiness” is a word that’s hard to picture.
 We can picture words such as “kindness,” “hate,” and “joy.”
 We can roll stories in our head about those words.
 “Holiness” not so much.
 What do you think Paul had in mind when he talked about holiness?

 Paul seemed to change his mind about whether or not he would live to see the Second Coming of Jesus.
 In this letter, perhaps the first he ever wrote that has been preserved in the Bible, he counts himself among those who will live to see Jesus come back: “Those of us who are still alive will get lifted up into the clouds” (4:17).
-But by a few years later, he figured he wouldn’t live that long: “We know that God, who raised the Lord Jesus, will also raise us” (2 Corinthians 4:14 NLT).
+But by a few years later, he figured he wouldn’t live that long: “We know that God, who raised the Lord Jesus, will also raise us” (2 Corinthians 4:14 New Living Translation).
 Why shouldn’t that flipflop give us reason to question other things Paul wrote in his letters?

 LIFE APPLICATION.
 In the context of this chapter, when Paul talks about holiness he seems to be concentrating in the area of sex, which is perhaps one of the strongest sources of temptation.
 But when someone uses the word “holy” to describe another person, what comes to mind for you?
 What do you think it means to live a holy life?